TheDarkestNightRises/game-dev/blog posts/Milestone2_#4.md

 ![870f24a5699550a3f7754c8ca863f3ce](https://github.com/TheDarkestNightRises/game-dev/assets/85575367/8da68067-3af7-4e85-8686-8d7943bbcfca)

 ### Birds
-When designing birds in the game , we aimed for the unnatural movement of flight.
-Birds should be able to avoid obstacles as well as fly upwards towards the player, creating the ilusion of the player being hunted down.
-To acheive this uncanny movement, we used the A* pathfinding library that can create paths based on 2d layers, similar to how NavMesh works.
+When designing birds in the game, we aimed for the unnatural movement of flight.
+Birds should be able to avoid obstacles as well as fly upwards towards the player, creating the illusion of the player being hunted down.
+To achieve this uncanny movement, we used the A* pathfinding library that can create paths based on 2d layers, similar to how NavMesh works.
 By setting the velocity of the bird as well as how much a bird should stay idle in one position, the bird keeps flying from one point to another but not reaching it instantly.
-The target is the player and the bird doesn't automatically know where the player is, but after a few seconds the bird becomes aware of the location of the player.
+The target is the player and the bird doesn't automatically know where the player is, but after a few seconds, the bird becomes aware of the location of the player.
 Overall this method of creating enemy pathfinding can help with different animals in our game, creating different patterns for grounded enemies as well.

 ![image](https://github.com/TheDarkestNightRises/game-dev/assets/91905169/451d2af9-8e22-4209-8376-13fc4eb5eaa1)

 ### Melee attack

 The player should be able to attack other enemies by using his axe, as well as perform combos.
-For this code to be reusable , a new attack state was created.
+For this code to be reusable, a new attack state was created.
 The player has a weapon in his hand that contains an animator controller.
 Once the player starts attacking by using the input key for attack, the attack animator takes over the main one.
-The attack state remembers how many attacks the player has done , and calls the animator to animate the next one in the sequence.
+The attack state remembers how many attacks the player has done, and calls the animator to animate the next one in the sequence.
 At the moment the player has a 3x hit combo with his axe, creating a dynamic combat.
-The player is also able to move a little during his attacks to change direction of his attack.
-Each attack can be animated to contain a hitbox where the player axe should hit.
+The player is also able to move a little during his attacks to change the direction of his attack.
+Each attack can be animated to contain a hitbox where the player's axe should hit.

 ![image](https://github.com/TheDarkestNightRises/game-dev/assets/91905169/ec2d1894-d651-46ee-8039-700de7e0fb68)